-The service will implement code to train a U-NET model on Sentinel2 hyperspectral images (patches of 64x64 pixels).
+The service will implement code to train a U-NET model on Sentinel2 hyperspectral images (that can be first converted to smaller patches).
 The weights of a part of the U-NET model will be pre-trained with a self- supervised approach, increasing final classification performance.

-Figure 10.
+Figure 11.
 Deep network for pixel-level classification of S2 patches.

-4.2.1.2 Input / output
+5.2.1.2 Input/output

-The docker container will take as input a directory containing patches (64x64 patches) and their labels (patches with pixels = 1..N labels).
+The docker container will take as input a directory containing patches and their labels (patches with pixels = 1..N labels).
 The output will be a U-NET model which makes the classification by pixel with these N classes.

-4.2.1.3 Pipeline
+5.2.1.3 Pipeline

-The service design is based on a network architecture with a backbone, a ResNet-50, which is pre-trained separately on SEN12MS.
-By using self-supervised learning, an emerging unsupervised training procedure, we will learn good features on Sentinel-2 images, without requiring labelling, to initialize our network's backbone (Ref.
+The service design is based on a network architecture with a backbone, a ResNet-50, which is pretrained separately on SEN12MS.
+By using self supervised learning, an emerging unsupervised training procedure, we will learn good features on Sentinel-2 images, without requiring labelling, to initialize our network's backbone (Ref.
 Citation: Ciocarlan, A.; Stoian, A. Ship Detection in Sentinel 2 Multi-Spectral Images with Self-Supervised Learning.
 Remote Sens.
 2021, 13, 4255. https://doi.org/10.3390/rs13214255)